Fukushima: Japan leaders feared "devil's chain reaction"

 "I conveyed assessments and decisions of the government, government agencies and experts," he added.

-The panel report said some of Kan's seemingly inexplicable behavior stemmed from his belief that Tepco was going to abandon the plant and the accident would spiral out of control.
+The panel report said some of Kan's seemingly inexplicable behaviour stemmed from his belief that Tepco was going to abandon the plant and the accident would spiral out of control.

+"We can begin to understand some of Kan's actions, which at first appeared inexplicable, when considering the presence of the worst case scenario," Kitazawa said.

 An irate Kan blasted Tepco on March 15, yelling: "What the hell is going on" in an outburst overheard by a Kyodo news reporter and quickly reported around the globe.
 "I want you all to be determined," he was quoted as telling utility executives.

-The utility ultimately left a corps of workers who were dubbed the "Fukushima Fifty" by media and won admiration at home and abroad as they risked their lives to contain the crisis, although their names were never made public.
+The utility ultimately left a corps of workers who were dubbed the "Fukushima Fifty" by media and won admiration at home and abroad as they risked their lives to contain the crisis.

+Their names were not made public, a reticence some attributed to cultural norms emphasising the group and others to the antipathy to Tepco that emerged as a result of the accident.

+After the quake and tsunami struck, three reactors at the Fukushima plant suffered meltdowns and radiation spewed widely through eastern Japan, forcing tens of thousands of residents to evacuate from near the plant and contaminating food and water.

+Tepco managed to avert a worst case scenario by pumping water, much of it from the sea, into Daiichi's damaged reactors and spent fuel pools.
+The reactors were stabilised by December.

-(Additional reporting by Yoko Kubota; Editing by Linda Sieg, Alex Richardson and Ron Popeski)
+(Additional reporting by Yoko Kubota; Editing by Linda Sieg and Alex Richardson)